Case Study Articles

 [Read more...]Show less

 Transportation and logistics are a critical link connecting generous donations to those who need them.
-Penske Logistics recently worked with Baby2Baby, a national nonprofit that provides basic essentials to children living in poverty, and Old Navy to transport $3 million of clothing donations in a dozen markets.
+Penske Logistics worked with Baby2Baby, a national nonprofit that provides basic essentials to children living in poverty, and Old Navy to transport $3 million of clothing donations in a dozen markets.

 [Read more...]Show less